segmentio/segment-docs/src/privacy/configure-consent-management.md

 ## Prerequisites

 Before you can configure consent in Segment, you'll need to take the following steps:
-- **Access your consent management tool**.
+- **Access your consent management tool and set up consent categories**.
 You'll need a list of your consent categories and the key or ID associated with each topic.
 - **Know how your company maps each destination**.
 You'll need to know which destinations map to each categories.
 - **Update your web libraries with the consent object**.
 To ensure Segment is receiving your end-user consent preferences, you'll need access to your web libraries so you can include the consent object to every event.